Chapter 9

 Asher smiled, putting the candy into his pocket as he turned to the kids, all of them busy talking or chewing- and mostly ignoring him as he tapped them or called out to them.
 He felt so stupid.

 Eventually, he had to pull a red haired girl aside to question her.
 “Hey.”
-He whispered, bending over to talk to her.
-She stared up at him with blue eyes and an angered expression.
-“What was that for?
-I’m busy, ok?
-You can’t just do that while I’m talking to Lisa about ballet.
-She’s the only one who gets it and her mum doesn’t like me.”
+He whispered, squatting to be at eye level with her.
+She stared at him with brown eyes and an angered expression.
+“What is it?”
 She folded her arms, and knitted her eyebrows, while clicking her foot against the floor.
 “Well, speak!
 I don’t have all day!”
 She snapped.

 The girl’s gaze softened.